Knape/triggerhappy/README.md

 ## Description

-Triggerhappy lets you create custom javascript events easily without all the boilerplate it usaully requires.
+Triggerhappy lets you create custom javascript events easily without all the boilerplate it usually requires.
 Need to test touch events, keyboard events or mouse events inside your application, triggerhappy lets you do that.
 It also has a couple of helper function for creating custom animations between points an a lot more.
 Works well with karma and mocha.
 See the api for more information.

 ## Features
-* Create a barebone events with a single line
+* Create a bare-bone events with a single line
 * Create custom event animations with support for multiple events
 * Helper functions for getting the clientX, clientY position, converting keyCodes etc